kv22aac/final-project-crop-yield-prediction/README.md

 These are the methodologies used in this project.

-from this study we can see that machine learning models like Decision Trees and XGBoost are effective in predicting crop yields, and that geographical factors play a crucial role in agricultural productivity.
+From this study we can see that machine learning models like Decision Trees and XGBoost are effective in predicting crop yields, and that geographical factors play a crucial role in agricultural productivity.